Alma de Bretteville Spreckels: Early life

+Marriage to Adolf Spreckels

-Alma de Bretteville met her future husband thanks to the rumor she modeled for the Dewey Monument by Robert Aitken, which can be found in Union Square.
-Legend holds that Aitken hired Alma de Bretteville Spreckels to model for the statue, but a 1902 article detailing the monument's construction stated that Aitken's model was Clara Petzold, who later became a noted photographer.
-Regardless, this statue was selected from a number of entries and only barely made the cut, thanks to the crucial vote of the chair of the Citizens' Committee, Adolph Spreckels.
+Alma de Bretteville met her future husband thanks to a rumor that she modeled for the Dewey Monument by Robert Aitken, which can be found in Union Square.
+One version of the story holds that Aitken hired Alma de Bretteville Spreckels, who had modeled for Aitken previously, to model for the statue.
+However, a 1902 article detailing the monument's construction states that Aitken's model was Clara Petzold or Petzoldt, a popular artists' model in San Francisco at that time.
+Regardless, this statue was selected from a number of entries and only barely made the cut, thanks to the crucial vote of the chair of the Citizens' Committee, Adolph B. Spreckels.
 Although he was 24 years older than she was, he was smitten by Alma, and after a five-year courtship, they married on May 11, 1908.
-Because he was head of the Spreckels Sugar Company, she often referred to her husband as her "sugar daddy".

-Initially, they lived in Adolph's house in Sausalito, where their first daughter, Alma Emma, was born in 1909, but he soon purchased a property in Pacific Heights where, after the existing homes on it were relocated, Adolph built a new mansion, the Spreckels Mansion in the Beaux-Arts style, completed in c.1912 (it is most recently the home of author Danielle Steel).
+Initially, they lived in Adolph's house in Sausalito, where their first daughter, Alma Emma, was born in 1909.
+However he soon purchased a property in Pacific Heights where he had a Beaux-Arts mansion built, which was completed in 1912.
+The home was later known as the Spreckels Mansion, which in the 2000s became the home of Danielle Steel.
 In the meantime, son Adolph Bernard Jr. was born in 1911, followed by another daughter, Dorothy Constance, in 1913.
 It was after Dorothy's birth that Spreckels learned her husband had contracted syphilis before their marriage, as he began showing symptoms of the disease.
-Fortunately for her, she never caught it from him.
+Alma and her children, however, avoided contracting syphilis.